How long does it take to grow a beard?

 Beard Growth Starts with a Healthy Beard!

-Close up photo of a man with a beard
+Close-up of a man with a healthy, full beard.